fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 > *Thx for your tool, it solved my problem.*       - [wadywadywady](https://forum.xda-developers.com/showpost.php?p=81565961&postcount=33)

 ### Supporters 🎉:
-I would like to thank all the Supporters who have donated $3 or more to this tool:<br>
+I would like to thank all the Supporters who have helped in maintenance of this tool:<br>

 - Mickael Catherine
 - Christopher Vaughan